 If your trimmer features a pull-start engine, do not wrap the starter cord around your hand.
 Just pull it by the handle as recommended in your user manual.
 If your trimmer is electric, battery-powered, or electric start, just hold it steady on the ground and start it up.

-Sticks, gutters, hoses, and especially electrical cables, may be hiding just around the next branch.
+They might be hiding just around the next branch.
 If you accidentally come into contact with anything like this, turn off the trimmer immediately.

 Do not work from a ladder or stool.
 Keep your feet planted securely on the ground at all times.
-To reach the tops of large shrubs, consider investing in a string trimmer that's attachment capable and pairing it with a hedge trimmer attachment
+To reach the tops of large shrubs, consider investing in a string trimmer that's attachment capable and pairing it with a hedge trimmer attachment.

 Cut with smooth, bottom-up motions, and don't extend the trimmer too far from your body or your balance will be compromised.
 Take your time, and stay focused, and you can have good looking shrubs without any mishaps.